James Arax | Founder of TaichiFlow Barcelona

 → TaichiFlow

 My technical foundation is the traditional Yang long form: a codified sequence of 108 movements.
 Through regular practice, it develops a precise understanding of flow through posture, release, breath, direction, coordination, and stability.
-Over time, I began not only to teach, but also to structure a contemporary progression that could remain faithful to this depth while becoming usable in real life.

 The long form remains the backbone.
 It is where continuity is trained at length, where structure and release learn to coexist, and where movement becomes a field of attention rather than a collection of isolated techniques.